Skip to main content

 Traffic was also pretty bad.
 I wasn’t the only person stumbling into the theatre at 8:02.

 But mostly, uh, that thing on the streetcar.
 Yeah.
-And before digging in here: thanks to the kind folks at Assembly for holding curtain those extra few minutes.
+And before digging in here: Thanks to the kind folks at Assembly for holding curtain those extra few minutes.
 It was appreciated.

-That context in mind: it would have taken a small miracle of a play to yank me out of my own high-stakes world and into its own.
+That context in mind: It would have taken a small miracle of a play to yank me out of my own high-stakes world and into its own.

 The Huns is that miracle.

-But Michael Ross Albert is quickly becoming a new favourite playwright for me — his intoxicating, deceptively simple writing lures you in, seducing you with its antics and stylistic verve, eschewing need for flashy sets or spaces.
+But Michael Ross Albert is quickly becoming a new favourite playwright for me — his intoxicating, deceptively simple writing lures you in, seducing you with its antics and stylistic verve, eschewing the need for flashy sets or spaces.
 The Huns is no Office spin-off, no Succession-style power struggle.
-Set in a head office for a tech company, The Huns is really two plays: the How Have We Been On Zoom For Two Years Play and the What The Ever-Loving Hell Is Happening Now Play.
+Set in a head office for a tech company, The Huns is really two plays: The How Have We Been On Zoom For Two Years Play and the What The Ever-Loving Hell Is Happening Now Play.
 And to be clear: Albert’s text isn’t in reaction to the pandemic.
 It premiered at the Toronto Fringe in 2019.
-But there appears to have been some almost otherworldly foresight — the text grabs hard at our COVID context, and that resonance never feels forced.
+But there appears to have been some almost otherworldly foresight at play — the text grabs hard at our COVID context, and that resonance never feels forced.

 We follow executive Iris (a bracing Breanna Dillon) as she tries valiantly to deliver a presentation using a phone-conferencing program — it’s functionally a stand-in for Zoom, complete with inept co-workers who for the love of all that is holy just cannot seem to find their mute button.
 The call goes poorly; assistant (or is she?)
 Shelley, the lovely and assertive Cass Van Wyck, makes bold attempts to wrangle the meeting into something resembling pleasant; employee Pete, the well-timed and precise Jamie Cavanagh, reminds us (and then reminds us again) he has a flight to catch for his bachelor party.